jironghuang/Summarizing_dataset/README.md

 But somehow you need to cbind them to produce a dataframe.

-If the number of columns are extradordinarily huge, I will thencome up with a more efficient function.
+If the number of columns are extradordinarily huge, then I will come up with a more efficient function.